-We have 4 personal trainers here at The Fit Stop, who specialise in fat loss, strength training & functional movement training
+We have 8 personal trainers here at The Fit Stop, who specialise in strength training, fat loss, & functional movement training

 Please scroll through to learn a little bit about us all.

 Ben Longley is the owner and one of the personal trainers here at The Fit Stop.
-He has been a PT for approximately 10 years and has worked with hundreds of clients over that time in both a private and group setting.
+He has been a PT for over 13 years and has worked with hundreds of clients over that time in both a private and group setting.

 Ben has a certificate IV in fitness & studied Health Science (Human anatomy & physiology) at La Trobe University.